 Problem Set #4 due Wednesday, March 4.

 Final Project Milestone #4 due Friday, March 6.
-Create a rough Github repo, with at least some of your raw data or code which shows you working with data that is stored elsewhere or details of your plan to get the data, and a reproducible html which provides a brief description of the data: where you got it, what you have done with it so far and what you plan to do.
+Create a rough Github repo, with at least some of your raw data or code which shows you working with data that is stored elsewhere or details of your plan to get the data.
+The repo must also include a reproducible html which provides a brief description of the data: where you got it, what you have done with it so far and what you plan to do.
 You may change your project completely, all the way until Demo Day.
 But you are still responsible for meeting these milestones, even if you know you are going to pivot.
 Your data can not be from a single source.
 Typing library(fivethirtyeight) is not enough!

 Optional: RStudio Webinar titled “How to Work with List Columns” by Garrett Grolemund.
 Background reading about anonymous functions in R. Try Foundations of Functional Programming with purrr for more advanced usage of the purrr package.